How to sleep better

 - The results of a study concluded that when considerable amounts of coffee were consumed, it mimics insomnia symptoms in the persons, such as irritability and difficulty with focus.
 The individuals part of the study were drinking coffee throughout the day, even thirty minutes before bedtime and this of course, posed a problem when they were trying to fall asleep at night.

 No strenuous exercise 4 hours before bed.

-- Strenuous exercise includes: High-intensity interval training workouts, running, swimming, cycling and weight training.
-Heart rate rises considerably during these exercises, and energy-consuming physical activity has been shown to stimulate the nervous system, causing heart rate to increase.
+- Strenuous exercise includes High-intensity interval training workouts, running, swimming, cycling, and weight training.
+Heart rate rises considerably during these exercises, and energy-consuming physical activity has been shown to stimulate the nervous system, causing the heart rate to increase.
 Research has concluded exercise can disrupt sleep efficiency when done an hour or less before bedtime.

 There you have it!
 8 ways to encourage a better sleeping cycle and pattern.

 You may ask, “well, what about sleeping pills?”

 Sleeping pills have their place - they can give short-term relief from sleeplessness.
 However, they do not give us the restorative quality of sleep we need for various functions like detoxification, growth, tissue repair, and brain function that occur during sleep.
 Also, they come with side effects:

 - Anti-histamine can cause drowsiness the next day

 - Xanax long-term is associated with an increased risk of dementia.

 (And none of them induce restorative sleep - it's more like an induced drowsy state, and not true sleep).